girder/viime/joss/paper.md

 a column containing sample weights or volumes.
 The next step is data transformation.
 Often times, data is transformed to bring the distribution closer to normality and to compress the dynamic range.
 The options in this step are Log10, Log2, square root and cube root.

 The final step is scaling.
 This also addresses the issue of large dynamic range by scaling the variance of the data.
-The options here include Autoscaling, Pareto scaling, Range scaling, Vast scaling and Level scaling.
+The options here include autoscaling, Pareto scaling, range scaling, vast scaling and level scaling.

 A very important feature of the whole data treatment process is the interactive use of principal component analysis (PCA) to examine the similarity and